laravel/docs/mail.md

 #### Via Public Properties

 Typically, you will want to pass some data to your view that you can utilize when rendering the email's HTML.
 There are two ways you may make data available to your view.
 First, any public property defined on your mailable class will automatically be made available to the view.
-So, for example, you may pass data into your mailable class' constructor and set that data to public properties defined on the class:
+So, for example, you may pass data into your mailable class constructor and set that data to public properties defined on the class:

     <?php